GAN-007/PAWA-Q-A-AI/README.md

 - Travel insurance.
 - Flight itinerary.

-Troubleshooting
+🐛 Troubleshooting
-Here are solutions to common issues:
+Here are solutions to common issues you might encounter:
 Backend not responding:

 Ensure the server is running (uvicorn main:app --host 0.0.0.0 --port 8000 --reload).
 Verify that the OpenAI API key is correctly set in the .env file.
 CORS errors:

 Check that the frontend URL (e.g., http://localhost:3000) matches the allowed origins configured in the main.py file.
 Empty responses:

 Confirm the OpenAI API key is valid and correctly entered in the .env file.
 Ensure a stable internet connection to communicate with the OpenAI API.

-Deployment Notes
+☁️ Deployment Notes
-For production deployment:
+For production deployment, consider the following:
 Backend:

-Replace the development server with a production-ready WSGI server, such as Gunicorn combined with Uvicorn, for improved performance and scalability (e.g., gunicorn -w 4 -k uvicorn.workers.UvicornWorker main:app).
+Replace the development server with a production-ready WSGI server like Gunicorn combined with Uvicorn for improved performance and scalability (e.g., gunicorn -w 4 -k uvicorn.workers.UvicornWorker main:app).
 Frontend:

 Build the application using npm run build and deploy it to a platform like Vercel or a static file server (e.g., Nginx or Netlify).

-Enhancements
+🌟 Enhancements
-The following improvements have been made to the original system:
+Significant improvements have been made to the original system for a better user experience and increased robustness:
 Error Handling:

-Added retry mechanisms for failed API calls, timeouts for long-running requests, and detailed logging for easier debugging.
+Added retry mechanisms for failed API calls to improve reliability.
+Implemented timeouts for long-running requests to prevent bottlenecks.
+Incorporated detailed logging for easier debugging and issue identification.
 Validation:

+Introduced checks for input repetition to avoid redundant queries.
+Integrated profanity filtering to maintain appropriate content.
-Implemented checks for input repetition, profanity filtering, and length constraints to maintain response quality and appropriateness.
+Enforced length constraints for inputs to ensure quality and prevent abuse.
 UI/UX:

-Enhanced the frontend with a character counter, a loading spinner during API calls, and accessibility improvements for broader usability.
+Enhanced the frontend with a character counter for user guidance.
+Added a loading spinner during API calls to provide real-time feedback.
+Implemented accessibility improvements for broader usability and inclusivity.